amgrubb/ReqSpotter/README.md

     c) Go to Eclipse preferences.
 In Java --> Compiler, switch the compiler compliance level to 1.8.

 5. You can run the project locally on Eclipse or through the terminal.

+TODO: add instructions about how to input PDF of SRS document.
+TODO: add instructions about how to run the program.